 China continues to drive the ABS resin market, with more than one-third of global capacity and more than half of global consumption in 2016.
 The migration of manufacturing of electronic/electrical, appliances, and other markets to China over the years has resulted in increased ABS demand in the country.
 The appliance market in China will continue to grow as the middle class population grows, since this emerging group purchases more durable goods that use ABS resins.

-The following pie chart shows world consumption of ABS resins:
+The following pie chart shows world consumption of ABS resins in 2016:

 World consumption of ABS resins is led by appliances and electronic/electrical applications, accounting for more than two-thirds of total world ABS resin consumption in 2016.
 The next-largest end use for ABS resins is in the transportation sector (automobiles).
 Electronics uses will grow at more than 4% per year, while appliances and transportation uses will increase at 3–4% per year through the forecast period.